 - Recommendation 23: Review and analyze the Professional Development Committee processes for approving requests, whose requests are approved and for what kind of professional development, and committee composition.
-This review can help identify internal sources of knowledge regarding anti-racism and help the institution identify where gaps exist in inclusive, anti-racist, and culturally affirming and sustaining professional development. - Responsible Parties: Professional Development Committee with support of Professional Development Action Group - Proposed Implementation Timeline: Summer 2021 - Resources Needed: Compensation for faculty and students and approval of managers for classified staff
+This review can help identify internal sources of knowledge regarding anti-racism and help the institution identify where gaps exist in inclusive, anti-racist, and culturally affirming and sustaining professional development. - Responsible Parties: Professional Development Committee and Academic Senate with support of Professional Development Action Group - Proposed Implementation Timeline: Fall 2022/Spring 2023 - Resources Needed: Compensation for personnel agreements as needed with faculty and stipends for students and/or approval of managers for classified staff